y0usef-2E/idor-example/README.md

 So be careful and don't blindly copy the way I (or others) do authentication, especially because I willingly make some spots less secure (either to be done quickly or to achieve the goal of this project, namely being vulnerable by design.)

+As for error messages, I would ideally always format them as a JSON object, but it didn't make a difference in this case so I used strings instead.
+This is something to keep in mind if you want to interact with the API.

 ### Deployment
 Client and server are deployed separately: the client on Vercel, the server on a VPS (using Dokku.)